 Security precautions increased

-“We don’t know the motive behind the theft, but we are extremely concerned about the well-being of the middle-aged animal, whose species-appropriate care and care requires specialist knowledge, and we very much hope that the animal will be secured or returned unharmed,” explained Junhold.
+“We don’t know the motive behind the theft, but we are extremely concerned regarding the well-being of the middle-aged animal, whose species-appropriate care and care requires specialist knowledge, and we very much hope that the animal will be secured or returned unharmed,” explained Junhold.
 As a consequence of the break-in, security precautions at the zoo were increased.

 info By clicking on the icon you can add the keyword to your topics.